 What is and isn’t covered also varies from provider to provider, so it’s important to look closely at the list of conditions.
 For example, some providers may not cover forms of cancer which are easily curable.
 Similarly, mild heart attacks and strokes might not be considered severe enough to justify the policy paying out.
 Reading the policy small print and exclusions will help you understand what is and isn’t covered.

 Critical illness cover costs will depend on how likely you are to fall ill, alongside how many illnesses you would like cover for.
 Many providers ask applicants to complete health questionnaires or have a check-up with a doctor before providing a policy.
 If you want to reduce the cost of your policy you can do so by living a healthier lifestyle.
 Quitting smoking, reducing your weight and exercising frequently can all bring premiums down.

-These are ten of the best critical illness policies based on comprehensiveness and in no particular order.
+These are the 10 best best critical illness policies based on comprehensiveness:

 Our own funerals aren’t something we often discuss, but they can be costly, so making some preparations for yours is sensible.
 Life insurance that specifically covers the cost of your funeral can be a simple way to ensure that there is at least no financially related stress associated with your death.

 Here are a few of your options: